LiMinggang/madedit-mod/README.txt

 Fix: Improve syntax auto detect on Save As(#254)
 Fix: Can't assign more than one shortcut to commands by Option Dialog
-Fix: String escaping issue in Macro Recording of Search/Replace Minor memory improvement
+Fix: String escaping issue in Macro Recording of Search/Replace
+Fix: Patch for possible dead/infinite loop in syntax highlighting Minor memory improvement
 Update VS2010 build
 Update wxWidgets to 3.1.1